What does the council do?

-Mohammed Mehmet is the chief executive.
-He has responsibility for the overall management of the authority.
-He is responsible for making sure that all the council’s policies are put into action.
-He represents the council through contact with the media, and provides a link between the council and other organisations.
+Judith Greenhalgh is the Chief Executive.
+She has responsibility for the overall management of the authority.
+She is responsible for making sure that all the council’s policies are put into action.
+She represents the council through contact with the media, and provides a link between the council and other organisations.

 The Senior Leadership Team includes:

 You can see the structure of the Senior Leadership Team here.

 - the Chief Executive